Total Motor Assist terms and conditions

 - out of pocket expenses

-- We will handle communication with the at-fault party’s insurer
+- handle communication with the third party insurer

-- We will arrange the repairs and replacement of the Person’s Vehicle
+- manage the repairs and replacement of the Vehicle

-Unfortunately, such tactics may create the mistaken impression that a delay is Our fault when in fact it is not.
-We have to deal with third party insurers directly and navigate the right path and the use of such tactics by third party insurers can operate to make that more difficult and result in additional time being needed to clarify and address these matters.
+Such tactics may create the mistaken impression that a delay is the fault of the Involved Organisations when in fact it is not.
+The Involved Organisations are often obliged to deal with third party insurers directly, and the use of such tactics by third party insurers can operate to make that more difficult and result in additional time being needed to clarify and address these matters.

-We have a zero tolerance policy when it comes to fraud.
-We will not hesitate to press criminal charges and also, if appropriate, make a civil claim against any Person for recovery of monies paid out by ourselves and legal costs if we find that a Person has deliberately mislead us and/or falsified information regarding the circumstances of an accident or any other matter pertinent to the provision of our services and/or have, for the purposes of material gain, in any other material way not acted with the same good faith as we ourselves act in our dealings with the Person.
+We have a zero-tolerance policy when it comes to fraud.
+We will not hesitate to press criminal charges and also, if appropriate, make a civil claim against any Person for recovery of legal costs and other monies paid out by Us if We find that a Person has deliberately mislead Us and/or falsified information regarding the circumstances of an accident or any other matter pertinent to the provision of Our services and/or have, for the purposes of material gain, in any other material way not acted with the same good faith as We Ourselves act in Our dealings with the Person.